 Java SDK Simulator

-The Nayax Marshall SDK includes a simulator to help developers test and debug their device integration with the Nayax payment system.
-The simulator replicates the behaviour of the actual hardware and software interactions, allowing you to validate the vending process without needing physical hardware.
+The Nayax Marshall SDK includes a simulator to help developers test and debug their implementation with the Nayax payment system.
+The simulator replicates the behavior of the actual hardware and software interactions, allowing you to validate the vending process without needing physical hardware.

 Simulator